Modell Pure, 2 mg+0.035 mg 21 pcs

 – hypertriglyceridemia

-– glucose tolerance disorders or effects of peripheral insulin resistance
+– impaired glucose tolerance or effects of peripheral insulin resistance

 – chloasma

-– in women with hereditary angioedema provoking or worsening of disease symptoms under the influence of exogenous estrogens
+– in women with hereditary angioedema, provocation or exacerbation of symptoms of the disease under the influence of exogenous estrogens

-– appearance or worsening of the following conditions, the connection of which with taking combined oral contraceptives is not proved jaundice and/or pruritus associated with cholestasis; gallstone formation; porphyria; systemic lupus erythematosus; hemolytic uremic syndrome; Sydingham’s chorea; herpes of pregnancy; hearing loss associated with otosclerosis, Crohn’s disease and nonspecific ulcerative colitis, cervical cancer.
+– the appearance or worsening of the following conditions, the relationship of which with the use of combined oral contraceptives has not been proven: jaundice and/or itching associated with cholestasis; formation of gallstones; porphyria; systemic lupus erythematosus; hemolytic uremic syndrome; chorea; herpes during pregnancy; hearing loss associated with otosclerosis, Crohn’s disease and ulcerative colitis, cervical cancer.

 Overdose